By Roel, Last updated: June 27, 2019

 1. The “iTunes Error 21” notification box is displayed.

-2. After its appearance, the program crashes
+2. After its appearance, the program crashes.Your Mac or PC may crash altogether.

 3. Your Mac or PC may perform slower and be unresponsive or lags during mouse and keyboard inputs.